Ferlab-Ste-Justine/devops-scripts/README.md

 - Last Log Line

 It can take 1 argument representing a regular expression to match instance names.
 If no argument is given, all instances are shown.

+# SSH

+## test_connection_ssh.sh

+This script is to establish a ssh connection to confirm it works under 10 seconds.
+It does so every 5 seconds.

+It take 1 mandatory argument:
+- Username with Hostname/IP (separated by a `@`)